Skip to main content

 Introduction

-PipFarm provides two modes: Endurance Mode and Consistency Mode.
-This guide explains the Consistency Mode program, such as the consistency requirements for passing challenges and regulating payouts.
+This guide explains the the consistency score for passing challenges and regulating payouts.

 What is the Consistency Score?

-If you have chosen to participate in the Consistency Mode program, you must complete the consistency score requirement to pass a Stage/Challenge or request a Payout.
+If you have chosen to participate in the Consistency Mode program or Instant Program, you must complete the consistency score requirement to pass a Stage/Challenge or request a Payout.

 A low Consistency Score is better.
 If your Consistency Score is close to 100%, it means the majority of your profit was earned in a single day.
 For example, if your total profit is $1,000, $900 of which was earned in one day, that means your Consistency Score is 90%.